 Mischief is interference with someone’s property causing damage.
 Property can be something moveable such as a laptop, television, or a car; or, immoveable such as, a house.
 The Criminal Code of Canada (“Criminal Code”) also sets out an offence of mischief related to electronic/ computer data (S. 430 (1.1)).
 Examples of what qualifies as Mischief are: tagging; graffiti; vandalism of public property; damaging public or private property (arson, breaking windows); or, damaging a motor vehicle (such as breaking the windshield or slashing tires).
 Mischief is broken down into two offences: (1) Mischief Over $5,000; and (2) Mischief Under $5,000.

-Milton Mischief Offence Lawyer
+Mischief Offence Lawyer in Milton

 Criminal Code of Canada: Mischief